 In 2004 our first son, Taiga, was born just as our first season ended.
 It had been an incredible year in many ways.
 The business had succeeded beyond our expectations and, with our new little family, we felt our roots setting into the community of Anacortes.
 In 2006, with two more seasons under our belts, we were surprised to find ourselves expecting another child and on July 7th, 2007 our second son Tashi was born.
 Now simultaneously starting a business and having a baby is a pretty wild thing to do, but having a baby at the peak season is certifiably insane, yet we managed to do both…so much for “family planning”!
 Nevertheless, we survived and even flourished through it all.
 There are few things in life more motivating in life than having children who depend on you.

-As we approach our tenth season we can look at the wonderful life we’ve managed to create with happiness and pride.
+As we approach our twelfth season we can look at the wonderful life we’ve managed to create with happiness and pride.
 The ability to weave our love of sea kayaking into a lifestyle that supports our family is an incredible gift and we look towards future years with great expectations.

 And as for more kids?
 Hmmm, I think these two are probably going to keep us plenty busy for now.